boostercloud/docs-site/source/includes/_01-your-first-backend-in-10-minutes.md

 We will use this GraphQL API endpoint to test our backend.

 ## 7. Testing

 Let's get started testing the project.
-We will perform two actions:
+We will perform three actions:

 - Add a couple of posts
 - Retrieve all posts
 - Retrieve a specific post